Last Updated on August 25, 2023 by The ZenMaid Team

 Here is an example of how you can break it down:

-4th day – Vacuuming and mopping can be trained on this day.
-They are commonly done by many people so it is not the most urgent, but it still needs to be trained on.
+- 4th day – Vacuuming and mopping can be trained on this day.
+They are commonly done by many people, so it is not the most urgent, but it still needs to be focused on.

 Of course, these can be adjusted if you prefer to train on dusting first, or in any other order – as long as they are all covered.

 Provide a quiz at the end of each day in order to be sure that your new cleaner is absorbing the information provided.
-This doesn’t have to be an intense quiz, just a little something to refresh them on the day’s work.
+This doesn’t have to be an intense quiz, even something short created in Typeform can refresh them on the day’s work.

-To be sure you have everything you need in the training program, think about everything you do from top to bottom.
+To ensure you have everything you need in the training program, think about everything you do from top to bottom.

 Start with all of the cleaning supplies you use and annotate them in a list.
 This will allow you to see it all written down and it will make it more obvious for you to detail how you work within your notes.

-Next, create a list of the equipment you use to clean homes so that you can be sure to train on the operation of each piece.
+Next, create a list of the equipment you use to clean homes, so that you can be sure to train new hires on the operation of each piece.